djosephsen/Git-Invaders/README.md

 ## How?

-tldr; by automatically delaying some of my pushes by redirecting them to a private github server instead of github.com.
+tldr; by spoofing the timestamp of my commits into the past on certain days of the week.

 There are three pieces to this puzzle.
 The first is a Go program that models the 'invaders' data structure, and given epoc seconds for the day you start as